open-legal-tools/open-legal-tools.github.io/vision.md

 ## A Platform for Accessibility

-While we start with judicial clerks, our vision extends to all who interact with the law - judges, attorneys, pro se litigants, students, researchers, business owners, teachers, a party to a case, and the general public.
+While we start with judicial clerks, our vision extends to all who interact with the law - judges, attorneys, pro se litigants, students, researchers, business owners, teachers, parties to cases, and the general public.
 By building a solid foundation with thoughtful, modular design, we create a platform that can grow to serve everyone.

 ## Open by Design